Fokoue22/Intro_to_Prometheus_Monitoring-_Collecting-_Storing-_and_Visualizing_Metrics/README.md

 ![Alt text](images/kill-the-Prometheus.png)
 ![Alt text](images/new-job-node-exporter.png)

-### Now the `target host or system` is exposing all his matrics for the `prometheus server` to monitor it.
+### Step 6 —  Now the `target host or system` is exposing all his matrics for the `prometheus server` to monitor it.
 So, when something happend you will just get the metrics and start visualising it from the prometheus server you can check all the metrics that are available.
 - Like the metrics below to check the cpu
 ```
  node_cpu_seconds_total